 4) Certificate Ready – Grant Certificate Meeting and Beyond

-The Grant Application Process is closed for 2021.
-It will reopen on January 3rd, 2022.
+The Grant Application Process is now open for 2022.

 Community Housing Innovations